Torann/laravel-cloudsearch/readme.md

 The better help manage fields, the package ships with a simple field management command.
 This is completely optional, as you can manage them in the AWS console.

+> **NOTE:** If you choose not to use this command to manage or setup your fields, you will still need to add the field `searchable_type` as a `literal`.
+This is used to store the model type.

 They can be found in the `config/cloud-search.php` file under the `fields` property:

 ```php